Soviet working class: Women

-A last, major campaign to increase women employment was initiated in the 1960s because of labor shortages across the country.
+In the 1960s, the Soviet Union underwent their last major campaign to increase female employment due to labor shortages across the country.
 A 1959 census stated that out of the 13 million able-strong people who could work, but didn't, 89 percent of them were women.
-These women lived in small urban areas with low, or bad child-care facilities.
+Many of these women lived in small urban areas with low, or bad child-care facilities.
 In the period 1960–1971, 18 million new women were employed, the majority of them came from households.
 This source of labor was exhausted nationwide, except within the Soviet Muslim community.
 Employing women was a major problem in Soviet Central Asia, the majority of women working the Central Asian republics were of Russian or Ukrainian ethnicity.
-An example, in 1973 54 percent of the population of Turkmenistan were employed, of these, less than one-third of them were ethnic Turkmen.
+For example, in 1973, 54 percent of the population of Turkmenistan were employed, of these, less than one-third of them were ethnic Turkmen.